Coupled cluster theory: Towards an algebraic geometry formulation: Coupled Cluster Equations

 where $\mathcal{N}$ is the number of solutions to the set of CC equations and $\mathcal{K}-1$ is the number of excited Slater determinants.
-Note, that already in the case of four electrons in eight spin orbitals, for example for LiH in the minimal basis description, this na\"ive Bezout bound for coupled cluster truncated at the single and double level of excitation (CCSD) is $2^{104}\approx 2\cdot 10^{31}$.
-Any homotopy algorithm based on this Bezout bound is therefore infeasible.
-Clearly, more information on the number of roots of the projected coupled-cluster equations would be beneficial for various numerical approaches that characterize the roots of the coupled-cluster function.
+Note, that already in the case of four electrons in eight spin-orbitals, for example for LiH in the minimal basis description, this na\"ive B\'ezout bound for CC truncated at the single and double level of excitation (CCSD) is $2^{104}\approx 2\cdot 10^{31}$.
+Any homotopy algorithm based on this B\'ezout bound is therefore infeasible.
+We emphasize that this bound grossly overestimates the number of roots since no further structure of the CC equations is taken into account.
+Clearly, more information on the number of roots of the projected CC equations would be beneficial for various numerical approaches that characterize the roots of the CC function.

 In order to derive more accurate bounds to the number of roots, we require a more explicit description of the working equations.
 Since a general description of these equations for arbitrary truncations is not feasible, we subsequently focus on the most popular truncation scheme, i.e., the CCSD method.
-In terms of working equations, this results in a restriction of the projections onto merely singly and doubly excited Slater determinants.
+This results in a restriction of the projections onto merely singly and doubly excited Slater determinants.
 Although this seems like an aggressive truncation, the expressions of the working equations are still highly complicated.
-Therefore, we split the description of $f_\mu$ into the case when $\mu$ describes a singly excited Slater determinants (single-excitation CCSD equations), and to the case when $\mu$ describes a doubly excited Slater determinants (double-excitation CCSD equations).
+Therefore, we split the description of $f_\mu$ into the case when $\mu$ describes singly excited Slater determinants (single-excitation CCSD equations), and the case when $\mu$ describes doubly excited Slater determinants (double-excitation CCSD equations).
+We note that the subsequent derivation of the CCSD amplitude equations can be made more compact when advanced diagrammatic techniques based on Feynman-style (e.g., Hugenholtz and Brandow) diagrams are used~\cite{shavitt2009many}.

-We investigate the different terms of the Backer--Campbell--Hausdorff expansion individually.
+We investigate the different terms of the Baker--Campbell--Hausdorff expansion individually.
 It holds

-Some very important rules of quantum chemistry simplify the higher order terms: Since we are only interested in the CCSD case all terms of the form $T^nHT^m$ with $m$ arbitrary and $n>2$ vanish since we are projecting onto at most doubly excited Slater determinants.
-Similarly, we find that for arbitrary $m$.
-Furthermore, the Slater Condon rules~\cite{messiah1990albert} imply that
+Some very important rules of quantum chemistry simplify the higher order terms~\cite{helgaker2014molecular}: Since we are only interested in the CCSD case all terms of the form $T^nHT^m$ with $m$ arbitrary and $n>2$ vanish since we are projecting onto at most doubly excited Slater determinants.
+Similarly, we find that Furthermore, the Slater--Condon rules~\cite{messiah1990albert} imply that

 and by de-excitation rules